PrivateBin/PrivateBin/INSTALL.md

 The table prefix option is called `tbl`.

 > #### Note
-> The "privatebin_db" model has only been tested with SQLite and MySQL, although it would not be recommended to use SQLite in a production environment.
-If you gain any experience running PrivateBin on other RDBMS, please let us know.
+> The `Database` model has only been tested with SQLite, MySQL and PostgreSQL,
+> although it would not be recommended to use SQLite in a production environment.
+> If you gain any experience running PrivateBin on other RDBMS, please let us
+> know.

-For reference or if you want to create the table schema for yourself:
+For reference or if you want to create the table schema for yourself (replace `prefix_` with your own table prefix):

     CREATE TABLE prefix_paste (
         dataid CHAR(16) NOT NULL,